← Reference Deep-Dives Reference Deep-Dive · Updated · 12 min read

 The third failure is presenting findings without implications.
 “72% of participants mentioned price as a top consideration” is a finding.
 “Your premium positioning strategy is misaligned with how the majority of your target audience evaluates options in this category, suggesting a repositioning opportunity” is an insight with an implication.
 Findings describe data.
 Insights connect data to business meaning.
 Implications connect insights to recommended action.
 Agencies that stop at findings leave the most valuable work undone.

 Layer 1: Executive Summary (2-3 pages).
-This layer is designed for senior stakeholders who will spend 5-10 minutes with the document.
-It contains the strategic headline (one sentence capturing the most important finding), 3-5 key insights expressed as business implications rather than research findings, prioritized recommendations with expected impact, and the single most compelling consumer quote that encapsulates the research story.
+Designed for senior stakeholders who will spend 5-10 minutes with the document.
+It contains the strategic headline (one sentence capturing the most important finding), three to five key insights expressed as business implications rather than research findings, prioritized recommendations with expected impact, and the single most compelling consumer quote that encapsulates the research story.

 The executive summary should be self-contained.
 A reader who sees nothing else should understand what the research found, what it means, and what the agency recommends.
 Every word earns its place.
 Remove qualifications, caveats, and methodological notes.
 These belong in later layers.

 Layer 2: Strategic Analysis (15-20 pages).
-This layer is designed for working-team members who will use the research to inform specific decisions.
+Designed for working-team members who will use the research to inform specific decisions.
 It is organized by business decision rather than by research question.
 Each section includes the insight headline, the supporting evidence from the data, relevant consumer verbatims that illustrate the point, segment-level differences that inform targeting, and specific recommendations tied to the evidence.

 The strategic analysis layer is where the agency’s intellectual value is most visible.
 The quality of the insight synthesis, the relevance of the evidence selection, and the specificity of the recommendations all reflect the agency’s strategic capability.
 This layer justifies the project fee.

 Layer 3: Data Appendix (variable length).
-This layer is designed for research stakeholders who want to explore the data independently.
+Designed for research stakeholders who want to explore the data independently.
 It includes the full methodology description, detailed sample breakdown, additional verbatims organized by theme, segment comparison tables, and any data visualizations that support deeper exploration.
+The agency research quality assurance checklist covers the documentation discipline that supports this layer.

 The most persuasive element in any research deliverable is the consumer’s own voice.
 A well-selected verbatim quote does more to drive client action than pages of analytical synthesis because it creates an emotional connection between the decision-maker and the consumer whose experience the research captured.